 5. Highlight the HKEY_LOCAL_MACHINE key and choose File and Load Hive.

-6. Go the system drive and open system file.
-Usually, the path is C:\Windows\system32\config\system.
+6. Go to the system drive and open the system file, typically located at C:\Windows\system32\config\system.

 8. Go to the following keys in order and set the start value of them to 0.